floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_jwt.md

 Note that you must specify a `curve` for EC, which is either `P-256`, `P-384` or `P-521`.

-For options on how to retrieve the keys from external endpoints, see TODO.
+For options on how to retrieve the keys from external endpoints, see [advanced configuration](./auth_auth_jwt_advanced.md).

 ### Audience validation